 Yes, dahlias can be grown in containers!

-In fact, growing dahlias in containers are a popular option for gardeners who have limited space or want to add a burst of color to outdoor living spaces where planting in the ground is not feasible.
+In fact, growing dahlias in pots are a popular option for gardeners who have limited space or want to add a burst of color to outdoor living spaces where planting in the ground is not feasible.

 - Choose a container with a diameter of at least 12 to 16 inches and a depth of at least 12 to 18 inches.
 Make sure the container has drainage holes to allow excess water to escape and prevent waterlogging.

 - Use a well-draining potting mix.
 You can also add perlite, vermiculite, or sand to the potting mix to improve drainage.